-The grocery store’s flickering lights shade the aisles in a sickly, sallow yellow, but there are no security cameras.
+The grocery store’s flickering lights bathe the aisles in a sickly yellow, but there are no security cameras.
 Good.
-He goes without his baseball cap in public for the first time in almost a month.
-His greasy hair clumps together even as he pushes his fingers through it, but he no longer attracts unnecessary attention for his appearance.
+He goes without his baseball cap in public for the first time in weeks.
+His greasy hair clumps together as he pushes his fingers through it, but his appearance no longer attracts unnecessary attention.

-Discovering the specifics of personal hygiene after splinter-memories of being ordered around and handled like a wax doll has been an…interesting experience.
+Discovering the specifics of personal hygiene after splinter-memories of being ordered around and manhandled like a wax doll has been an…interesting experience.

 This late at night, there’s only one cash register open, and this particular 24-hour store has yet to upgrade to self-checkout, so he waits in the only available line.
-The man in front of him, whoever he is, has apparently decided that two o’clock in the morning on a Wednesday was the perfect time to do the entire month’s shopping, and the conveyor belt is loaded up with canned vegetables and boxes of rice and pasta.
+The man in front, whoever he is, has apparently decided that two o’clock on a Wednesday morning was the perfect time to do his entire month’s shopping; the conveyor belt is loaded up with canned vegetables and boxes of rice and pasta.